Code-Institute-Submissions/balennouri-pp4/README.md

 #### Epics

-During the planning for the project, I started and created 3 epics and then broke them down into 32 user stories.
+During the planning for the project, I started and created 4 epics and then broke them down into 38 user stories.

 The user stories that were broken down from the epics, I labeled them with different labels and I used the MoSCoW (must have, should have, could have and won't have) to develop them.
 I labeled them, so I could put energy on the important ones before I started with the non-important ones.
-You can se all of them on the project board [here.](https://github.com/users/balennouri/projects/5/views1)
+You can se all of them on the project board [here.](https://github.com/users/balennouri/projects/5/views1) On the project board you will be able to see the future features as well.

 Below here is the completed user stories for this version of this project listed by epics:

+##### Epic: Initial Django Setup

+* As a developer I want to set up Django and install the initial supporting libraries needed so that I can begin development of the site.

+* As a developer I want to set up the environment to secure secret configuration variables so that I can ensure sensitive data is kept private.

+* As a developer I want to deploy the site to Heroku so that I can ensure the site works in a production environment and share the completed site publicly.

-##### Epic 1 User Authentication and Account Management:
+##### Epic: User Authentication and Account Management

 * As a first time user, I can create an account so that I can place an order and comment on products.